hp-gong/hp-easy-export/README.md

-﻿# easy-export
+# easy-export

 Export files easily.

 == Description ==

-The purpose of Easy Export plugin is to export the data from the database into a CSV files.
+The purpose of Easy Export plugin is to export the data from the database into a CSV & PDF files and also print out spreadsheets.

 == Installation ==

+1. Download and activate WooCommerce plugin which is required for Easy Export plugin to work.
-1. Upload the plugin from your WordPress Plugins section
+2. Upload the plugin from your WordPress Plugins section.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress.

 == Instructions ==